 - Start by rinsing your car with water to remove loose dirt and minimize scratching during washing.

-- Use pre-installation cleaning products designed for vehicle wrapping to wash the surface.
+- Pre-installation cleaning products designed for vehicle wrapping should be used to wash the surface.
 These are gentle on vinyl and effective in removing grime.

 - Avoid using alcohol-based cleaners directly on the wrap, as they can degrade the vinyl over time.